A yoing woman inherits a strange abilty making her feared and saugtht after by everyone

 The king absently scratched his chin lost in thought a moment.
 “So after they were defeated the bloodline was passed on through our people, and this shadow shifter is a descendant,” he concluded.

 Jackim fixed the king with an intense stare, “Indeed, you are correct Sire.
 There has been one other before now in recorded history that we know off.”
-He took a breath leaning on his staff, “One, however, one is more than enough.
-The mixing of the bloodlines means whomever that person is will be more powerful and very dangerous if not controlled.”
+He took a breath leaning on his staff, “One, however, is more than enough.
+The mixing of the bloodlines means whomever this person might be will have more power than any before and be a dangerous threat if not controlled.”

 The king sat up straight frowning at the seer, “How so?
 It is only one person; after all, surely one can’t cause that much trouble.
 Besides, how can we know if this person is a danger to us?
 This shadow shifter could be a valuable ally.”